Well, two hours in the can, as El Rushbo would say.

 The mortgage brokers, the mortgage industry, the secondary lenders.

-Freddie Mack profit cut in half, uh fell by nearly half, in part because they set aside more money for the uh foreclosures, the defaults, and that sort of thing.
+Freddie Mac profit cut in half, fell by nearly half in part because they set aside more money for the foreclosures, the defaults, and that sort of thing.

-Do you know this is like another SNL waiting to waiting to happen?
+You know, this is like another SNL waiting to happen.

-Don't worry, if they package all these mortgages in the secondary market, providing liquidity to the to the mortgage market.
+Don't worry, if they package all these mortgages in the secondary market, providing liquidity to the mortgage market, if they go under, they bite off more than they can chew.

-That's how Freddie Mack can get lower interest rates.
+That's how Freddie Mac can get lower interest rates.

-If I if I buy something from Freddie Mac as an investor or Fannie Mae, I'll take a little lower interest because it's got an implicit government guarantee.
+If I buy something from Freddie Mac as an investor or Fannie Mae, I'll take a little lower interest because it's got an implicit government guarantee.

 And that lower interest trickles down through the market to make mortgage rates lower than they otherwise would be without this intervention.